KnightmareVIIVIIXC/news-site-blocklist/README.md

 # news-site-blocklist

-List of news sites for dns based blocking
+List of news sites for dns based blocking with tweaks